Phone-GWP-group

 Branding options for Correx®

 Correx® provides a flat, smooth surface that enables high-quality printing.
-White material allows for an accurate representation of full-colour graphics, whilst the bold hues of the other colour options combine well with single-colour print designs.
+While material allows for an accurate representation of full-colour graphics, the bold hues of the other colour options combine well with single-colour print designs.

 Digital print

-Digital printing of Correx® allows for full colour, photographic quality imagery.
+Digital printing of Correx® allows for full-colour and photographic-quality imagery.
 As a result, the material is widely used for external signage (most commonly for estate agent signs).

 Screen printing